talsma-ict/context-propagation/context-propagation-java5/README.md

 # Context propagation

-This context propagation library defines the _core concepts_ of propagating one or more contexts.
+The main `context-propagation` module implements the _core concepts_ of propagating contexts.
 The main use case is taking a [_snapshot_][contextsnapshot] of [`ThreadLocal`][threadlocal] values from the calling thread and _reactivating_ it in another thread.